 This post is part of our series on infographic design.
 Check out the other posts here!

 Good visual arrangement for infographics is putting together graphic and visual elements in a manner that draws your reader’s attention.
-The key to achieving simple, elegant and attractive content are ample whitespace and a well arranged layout.
+The key to achieving simple, elegant, and attractive content is ample whitespace and a well-arranged layout.

 What is whitespace?

 White space is as its name suggests—space that is unmarked in a piece of infographic or visual representation.
 It could be margins, padding, or the space between columns, text, or icons and design elements.

 Whitespace matters in creating visually engaging content

 A page crammed full of text and images will appear busy.
 This makes the content difficult to read.
 It makes you unable to focus on the important stuff too.
 On the other hand, too much white space can make your page look incomplete.